ez-engines/ez-permissions/README.md

 # otherwise you will get an exception
 Ez::Permissions::NotAuthorized

-# Both .authrorize and .authorize! methods can be used without blocks.
+# Both .authorize and .authorize! methods can be used without blocks.

 # if you don't want raise exception, just use
 Permissions.authorize(user, :create, :users) { puts 'Yeahh!' } #=> false